flumedb/flumedb/README.md

 append a value (or array of values) to the log, and return the new latest sequence.
 `flumelog.since` is updated before calling `cb`.

+### flumelog.dir => directory name

+filename of the directory this flumelog is persisted in (this is used by the views, if they are also persistent)

 ## flumeview

 A `flumeview` provides a read api, and a streaming sink that accepts data from the log